ElmerC02/mssp_public/README.md

 # MSSP Homelab Infrastructure — Server Setup

-A from-scratch build of the backend infrastructure for a two-person Managed Security Service Provider (MSSP) targeting media/production companies, legal firms, and small businesses.
+A from-scratch build of the backend infrastructure for a two-person Managed Security Service Provider (MSSP) targeting media/production companies, legal firms, and small businesses in LA.

 > This is a live project.
 Infrastructure is actively being built out.